-Peter practices across all areas of construction, engineering and information technology dispute resolution and advisory work.
+Peter practices across all areas of construction, engineering, infrastructure, information technology and associated professional negligence dispute resolution and advisory work.
 Originally qualifying as an engineer, prior to coming to the bar he gained 15 years’ experience across a broad range of industry sectors including power generation, construction, defence, oil and gas, financial and professional services, and FMCG, initially as an engineering consultant and latterly as an IT consultant, manager and project manager.

-In addition to his litigation experience, Peter has experience of ADR including mediation, adjudication, adjudication enforcement, arbitration, both domestically and in the Middle East, and arbitration appeals.
+In addition to his litigation experience, Peter has experience of ADR including mediation, adjudication, domestic arbitration and international arbitration subject to foreign law, together with associated court enforcement and appeal proceedings.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE